Cori Supercomputer Now Fully Installed at Berkeley Lab

 Cori, the Cray XC40 system that is the latest addition to the National Energy Research Scientific Computing Center’s (NERSC) supercomputing repertoire, is now fully installed and ready to support scientific simulations and data-intensive workflows.

 Over the summer Cori’s two phases, which together comprise more than 10,000 compute nodes featuring Intel Haswell and Xeon Phi Knights Landing (KNL) processors, were fully integrated into Berkeley Lab’s new Shyh Wang Hall, which opened just over a year ago.
-Construction of Shyh Wang Hall, one of the nation’s most energy-efficient supercomputer facilities, was financed by the University of California, with the utility infrastructure and computer systems provided by the U.S. Department of Energy.
+The construction of Shyh Wang Hall, one of the nation’s most energy-efficient supercomputer facilities, was financed by the University of California, with the utility infrastructure and computer systems provided by the U.S. Department of Energy.

 NERSC users are now running a variety of science codes on the new supercomputer, which has a peak performance of 30 petaflop/s.